IBM/microprobe/doc/source/tools_mp_seqtune.rst

   reservation of base/index registers for address computations.
 If there are enough registers available, one might want to increase this number to increase the ILP between address computation and usage.
+* 0 : No randomness.
+Memory accesses will be performance sequentially using stride specified.
+If the value is set to -1, the memory access stream is completelly random.
+If set to a value > 0, the memory access stream is random within the specified range.
+* 1:0 : No added temporaral locality since last 1 memory access will be repeated 0 time before moving to next memory address.

 .. note::